Hartree-Fock Theory Note

 Charge density matrix

-Note that $P_{\lambda\sigma}$ in $\eqref{P_def}$ actually has physical meaning.
-Remind that $\psi_i(r)$ (orbital) is the wave function of a single electron.
-Therefore $\rho_i(r) = \psi_i^2(r)$ is the probability density that this electron shows at coodinate $r$, $\int_{r} \psi^2_i(r) dr = 1$.
+Note that P_{\lambda\sigma} in \eqref{P_def} actually has physical meaning.
+Remind that \psi_i(r) (orbital) is the wave function of a single electron.
+Therefore \rho_i(r) = \psi_i^2(r) is the probability density that this electron shows at coodinate r, \int_{r} \psi^2_i(r) dr = 1.
 Then

-\[\begin{align*} \rho_i(r) = \psi_j^2(r) &= (\sum_{\lambda=1}^K C_{\lambda j} \phi_\lambda(r))(\sum_{\sigma=1}^K C_{\sigma j} \phi_\sigma(r)) \\ &= \sum_{\lambda\sigma}C_{\lambda j}C_{\sigma j} \phi_\lambda(r)\phi_\sigma(r) \end{align*}\]Since $K$ basis function $\phi_1(r), \cdots, \phi_K(r)$ are given, the above expression shows that, if we know $K$ variables $C_{1j}, \cdots, C_{Kj}$ then we can get the probability density function of a single orbital $\psi_j^2(r)$.
+\begin{align*} \rho_i(r) = \psi_j^2(r) &= (\sum_{\lambda=1}^K C_{\lambda j} \phi_\lambda(r))(\sum_{\sigma=1}^K C_{\sigma j} \phi_\sigma(r)) \\ &= \sum_{\lambda\sigma}C_{\lambda j}C_{\sigma j} \phi_\lambda(r)\phi_\sigma(r) \end{align*}Since K basis function \phi_1(r), \cdots, \phi_K(r) are given, the above expression shows that, if we know K variables C_{1j}, \cdots, C_{Kj} then we can get the probability density function of a single orbital \psi_j^2(r).

-So how many variables do we need if we want the total density function of all $N$ electrons.
-That is $\rho(r) = 2\sum_{j=1}^{N/2}\rho_j(r)$ ($\int_{r} \rho(r) dr = N$)?
-A simple answer is $(N/2) \times K$ matrix of $C$.
-However,
+So how many variables do we need if we want the total density function of all N electrons.
+That is \rho(r) = 2\sum_{j=1}^{N/2}\rho_j(r) (\int_{r} \rho(r) dr = N)?
+A simple answer is (N/2) \times K matrix of C. However,

-\[\begin{align*} \rho(r) = 2\sum_{j=1}^{N/2}\psi_j^2(r) &= 2\sum_{j=1}^{N/2}\sum_{\lambda\sigma}C_{\lambda j}C_{\sigma j} \phi_\lambda(r)\phi_\sigma(r) \\ &= \sum_{\lambda\sigma}(2\sum_{j=1}^{N/2}C_{\lambda j}C_{\sigma j}) \phi_\lambda(r)\phi_\sigma(r) \\ &= \sum_{\lambda\sigma}P_{\lambda\sigma} \phi_\lambda(r)\phi_\sigma(r) \end{align*}\]So besides $C$, a $K \times K$ matrix $P$ is also sufficient to describe the total density function $\rho(r)$.
-For this reason we call $P$ the (charge) density matrix.
+\begin{align*} \rho(r) = 2\sum_{j=1}^{N/2}\psi_j^2(r) &= 2\sum_{j=1}^{N/2}\sum_{\lambda\sigma}C_{\lambda j}C_{\sigma j} \phi_\lambda(r)\phi_\sigma(r) \\ &= \sum_{\lambda\sigma}(2\sum_{j=1}^{N/2}C_{\lambda j}C_{\sigma j}) \phi_\lambda(r)\phi_\sigma(r) \\ &= \sum_{\lambda\sigma}P_{\lambda\sigma} \phi_\lambda(r)\phi_\sigma(r) \end{align*}So besides C, a K \times K matrix P is also sufficient to describe the total density function \rho(r).
+For this reason we call P the (charge) density matrix.

 Total Energy

-Now we review the total energy $\eqref{raw_total_energy}$ and try to write it in a more elegant way using density matrix $P$ ($P_{\lambda\sigma} = 2\sum_{j=1}^{N/2} C_{\lambda j}C_{\sigma j} \eqref{P_def}$)and two-centered integral of basis functions $(uv|\lambda\sigma) = \int \phi_u(r_i)\phi_\lambda(r_j)\frac{1}{r_{ij}}\phi_\sigma(r_j)\phi_v(r_i) dr_i dr_j$.
+Now we review the total energy \eqref{raw_total_energy} and try to write it in a more elegant way using density matrix P (P_{\lambda\sigma} = 2\sum_{j=1}^{N/2} C_{\lambda j}C_{\sigma j} \eqref{P_def})and two-centered integral of basis functions (uv|\lambda\sigma) = \int \phi_u(r_i)\phi_\lambda(r_j)\frac{1}{r_{ij}}\phi_\sigma(r_j)\phi_v(r_i) dr_i dr_j.

-$E = E_{Hcore} + E_{coulomb} + E_{exchange}$ in which
+E = E_{Hcore} + E_{coulomb} + E_{exchange} in which

-\[\begin{align*} E_{Hcore} &= \sum_{i=1}^N \sum_{u, v}C_{ui}C_{vi}H_{uv} \quad \eqref{raw_hcore_energy}\\ &= 2\sum_{i=1}^{N/2} \sum_{u, v}C_{ui}C_{vi}H_{uv} \quad \text{(for closed-shell restricted scenario)} \\ &= \sum_{u, v}(2\sum_{i=1}^{N/2}C_{ui}C_{vi})H_{uv} = \sum_{u, v}P_{uv}H_{uv}\\ E_{coulomb} &= \frac{1}{2}\sum_{i=1}^{N} \sum_{j=1}^{N} \sum_{u, v, \lambda, \sigma}C_{ui}C_{\lambda j}C_{\sigma j}C_{vi}(uv|\lambda\sigma) \quad \eqref{E_coulomb_C} \\ &= 2\sum_{i=1}^{N/2} \sum_{j=1}^{N/2} \sum_{u, v, \lambda, \sigma}C_{ui}C_{\lambda j}C_{\sigma j}C_{vi}(uv|\lambda\sigma) \quad \text{(for closed-shell restricted scenario)} \\ &= \frac{1}{2}\sum_{u, v, \lambda, \sigma}(2\sum_{i=1}^{N/2}C_{ui}C_{vi})(2\sum_{j=1}^{N/2}C_{\lambda j}C_{\sigma j})(uv|\lambda\sigma) = \frac{1}{2}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(uv|\lambda\sigma)\\ E_{exchange} &= -\sum_{i=1}^{N/2} \sum_{j=1}^{N/2} \sum_{u, v, \lambda, \sigma}C_{ui}C_{vi}C_{\lambda j}C_{\sigma j}(u\lambda|\sigma v) \quad \eqref{raw_exchange_energy} \\ &= -\frac{1}{4} \sum_{u, v, \lambda, \sigma} (2\sum_{i=1}^{N/2}C_{ui}C_{vi})(2\sum_{j=1}^{N/2}C_{\lambda j}C_{\sigma j})(u\lambda|\sigma v) = -\frac{1}{4}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(u\lambda|\sigma v) \end{align*}\]Therefore
+\begin{align*} E_{Hcore} &= \sum_{i=1}^N \sum_{u, v}C_{ui}C_{vi}H_{uv} \quad \eqref{raw_hcore_energy}\\ &= 2\sum_{i=1}^{N/2} \sum_{u, v}C_{ui}C_{vi}H_{uv} \quad \text{(for closed-shell restricted scenario)} \\ &= \sum_{u, v}(2\sum_{i=1}^{N/2}C_{ui}C_{vi})H_{uv} = \sum_{u, v}P_{uv}H_{uv}\\ E_{coulomb} &= \frac{1}{2}\sum_{i=1}^{N} \sum_{j=1}^{N} \sum_{u, v, \lambda, \sigma}C_{ui}C_{\lambda j}C_{\sigma j}C_{vi}(uv|\lambda\sigma) \quad \eqref{E_coulomb_C} \\ &= 2\sum_{i=1}^{N/2} \sum_{j=1}^{N/2} \sum_{u, v, \lambda, \sigma}C_{ui}C_{\lambda j}C_{\sigma j}C_{vi}(uv|\lambda\sigma) \quad \text{(for closed-shell restricted scenario)} \\ &= \frac{1}{2}\sum_{u, v, \lambda, \sigma}(2\sum_{i=1}^{N/2}C_{ui}C_{vi})(2\sum_{j=1}^{N/2}C_{\lambda j}C_{\sigma j})(uv|\lambda\sigma) = \frac{1}{2}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(uv|\lambda\sigma)\\ E_{exchange} &= -\sum_{i=1}^{N/2} \sum_{j=1}^{N/2} \sum_{u, v, \lambda, \sigma}C_{ui}C_{vi}C_{\lambda j}C_{\sigma j}(u\lambda|\sigma v) \quad \eqref{raw_exchange_energy} \\ &= -\frac{1}{4} \sum_{u, v, \lambda, \sigma} (2\sum_{i=1}^{N/2}C_{ui}C_{vi})(2\sum_{j=1}^{N/2}C_{\lambda j}C_{\sigma j})(u\lambda|\sigma v) = -\frac{1}{4}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(u\lambda|\sigma v) \end{align*}Therefore

-\[E = \sum_{u, v}P_{uv}H_{uv} + \frac{1}{2}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(uv|\lambda\sigma) - \frac{1}{4}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(u\lambda|\sigma v)\]Or, in a NumPy way,
+E = \sum_{u, v}P_{uv}H_{uv} + \frac{1}{2}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(uv|\lambda\sigma) - \frac{1}{4}\sum_{u, v, \lambda, \sigma}P_{uv}P_{\lambda\sigma}(u\lambda|\sigma v)Or, in a NumPy way,

 E_elec = (HC * D).sum() + 0.5 * np.einsum("uvkl, uv, kl ->", eri, D, D) \\